elmtree-askmo/hyperion/docs/INTERACTIVE_PRACTICE_FEATURE.md

 ## Overview

-The Interactive Practice feature allows learners to pause the video automatically at English phrases to practice pronunciation.
+The Interactive Practice feature provides two main capabilities:

+1. **Auto-Pause for Pronunciation Practice**: Video automatically pauses after English phrases in practice segments
+2. **AI-Powered Answer Validation**: Practice Mode with intelligent answer checking

 This creates an engaging, interactive learning experience where students can:

 1. Listen to English phrases in context
 2. Have the video automatically pause after each phrase
 3. Practice speaking the phrase out loud
 4. Mark phrases as practiced to track progress
-5. Continue at their own pace
+5. Complete comprehension questions with AI feedback

 ## Features

-### Auto-Pause Functionality
+### Auto-Pause Functionality (Video Mode)

 - **Automatic Detection**: The system automatically detects English phrases in Practice Card segments
-- **Smart Timing**: Video pauses right after each English phrase is spoken (within 0.5 seconds)
+- **Smart Timing**: Video pauses right after each English phrase is spoken (within 0.05 seconds)
 - **One-Time Pause**: Each phrase only triggers a pause once until marked as practiced
-- **Toggle Control**: Users can enable/disable auto-pause with a single button click
+- **Always Enabled**: Auto-pause is always active in Video Mode (no toggle needed)

-### Practice Overlay
+### Practice Overlay (PracticePauseOverlay)

 When a video pauses for practice, an overlay appears with:

-- **Phrase Display**: Shows the English phrase prominently
+- **Phrase Display**: Shows the English phrase prominently with replay button (🔊)
-- **Thai Translation**: Displays translation if available (future enhancement)
+- **Thai Translation**: Displays translation if available
 - **Instructions**: Step-by-step guidance on how to practice
-- **Recording Button**: Placeholder for future voice recording feature
+- **Recording Button**: Placeholder for future voice recording feature (disabled)
-- **Multiple Actions**:
+- **Primary Action**:
-  - Mark as Practiced
+  - Mark as Practiced - Marks phrase and resumes video
-  - Continue Now
-  - Auto-Continue in 3 seconds
+- **Close Button**: Click backdrop or ✕ button to resume without marking

+### Practice Mode with AI Validation

+Separate mode for completing comprehension questions:

+- **Question Display**: Context, situation, and question text
+- **Text Input**: Multi-line textarea for answers
+- **Hint System**: Optional hints for each question
+- **AI Validation**: Submit answers for intelligent checking
+- **Bilingual Feedback**: Results shown in both Thai and English
+- **Try Again**: Option to retry incorrect answers

 ### Visual Feedback